 What are the risks?

-In some cases, interproximal reduction carries increased risk of periodontal disease and increased tooth sensitivity.
+In some cases, interproximal reduction carries an increased risk of periodontal disease and increased tooth sensitivity.
 However, this is often only in the most extreme cases, or when an orthodontist shaves too much enamel away.
 However, if necessary, the process can be corrected using technology similar to fillings or veneers.

 Is it really necessary?